 We now describe hyperplane sections of $Y$:

 \begin{lemma} Let $Y$ be a rank 1 index 2 Fano threefold, and let $S\in \abs{\sO_Y(1)}$ be a hyperplane section of $Y$.
-Suppose moreover that if $d\leq 2$ $Y$ is general in the above sense.
+Suppose moreover that, if $d\leq 2$, $Y$ is general in the above sense.
 Then: \begin{enumerate} \item $S$ is an integral, normal, Gorenstein surface with anti-canonical bundle $-K_S\simeq \sO_Y(1)_{|S}$; \item The general $S$ is a smooth del Pezzo surface of degree $d$.
-If $S$ is singular, then either \begin{itemize} \item it has ordinary double points , or \item it is a cone over an elliptic curve. \end{itemize} The degenerations above are realized by specializing $9-d$ on $\pr 2$ to an almost general position (in which case they obtain rational double points) or by degenerating a del Pezzo surface to a cone over a section of $\abs{-K_S}$; \item The set of roots of $S$ is finite in $\mathrm{Cl}(S)$.
+If $S$ is singular, then it has ordinary double points or it is a cone over an elliptic curve.
+These degenerations are realized by specializing $9-d$ points on $\pr 2$ to an almost general position (in which case they become rational double points) or by degenerating a del Pezzo surface to a cone over a section of $\abs{-K_S}$; \item The set of roots of $S$ is finite in $\mathrm{Cl}(S)$.
 In any of the cases above, $S$ contains no effective roots. \end{enumerate} \end{lemma}

 \begin{proof} Since $Y$ has Picard rank 1, all $S$ are irreducible and reduced.
 Then, normality is a consequence of Zak's theorem on tangencies (\cite[Corollary~3.4.19]{positivityI}) and our generality assumptions.

-Normality is a consequence of Zak's theorem on tangencies: \cite[Cor.
-3.4.19]{positivityI} gives normality immediately if $d=3,4,5$.
-For $d=1,2$ we again apply Zak's theorem, but not to $S$: for example, in the degree 2 case, $S$ is the pullback of a plane $P \subset \pr 3$, and is also a double cover, ramified over the quartic $R\cap P$.
-Then, $S$ is only singular if the branching locus $R\cap P$ is, i.e. if $P$ is tangent to $R$.
-But the finiteness of the Gauss map of $R$ (\cite[Cor.
-3.4.18]{positivityI}) implies that singularities of $S$ must be isolated.
-Similarly, a hyperplane section of $Y_1$ is pulled back from a line $L$ in $\pr 2$, and is singular iff $L$ is tangent to the curve $\pi(C)$.
-Then, the finiteness of the Gauss mapping for $\pi(C)$ suffices to conclude (this follows from the generality assumption as in \cite[Prop.
-2.3]{Tih82}).